Natural Resource Damages - Southeast Missouri

-Agency representatives and restoration partners will be on hand to discuss proposed projects that would use ASARCO funds to help restore natural resources injured by lead waste released from historic mining operations in St. Francois County.
+Agency representatives and restoration partners were on hand on Dec.
+5, 2017, to discuss proposed projects that would use ASARCO funds to help restore natural resources injured by lead waste released from historic mining operations in St. Francois County.

 - Update on ASARCO Restoration

 - St. Francois County

 - Public Involvement Projects

 The Missouri Trustee Council, which includes the U.S. Fish and Wildlife Service, the Missouri Department of Natural Resources, and, for some projects, the U.S. Forest Service, has announced its decision to fund a number of restoration activities in southeast Missouri.
 The trustees previously discussed proposals for the selected and approved projects at a public meeting on Sept.
 2, 2015.
 The presentation was followed by a 40-day public comment period which provided interested members of the public an opportunity to review the proposed projects and provide feedback.